evolutihonor/PUI2016_lx565/HW5_lx565/README.md

-Formulate the Null hypothesis in words and in formulae for the 4 experiments below:
+# Assignment 3: Formulate the Null hypothesis in words and in formulae for the 4 experiments below:

 ## Do diets help lose more fat than the exercise?
 Experimental setup: you have a test and a control sample.